HALF-PRICE GENERIC OF HUMALOG INSULIN LAUNCHED BY LILLY

 Today’s announcement follows the mid-2018 launch of the Lilly Diabetes Solution Center, a hotline offering personalized help for individuals to understand their assistance options.
 While Novo Nordisk and Sanofi both offer patient assistance programs as well, the two other major insulin manufacturers have not introduced new solutions to recent pricing pressures.

-“While further action, across the healthcare system, must be taken to ensure unqualified access to affordable insulin, today’s announcement of a 50% lower list price generic is an important step in the right direction,” said Beyond Type 1 CEO Thom Scher.
+“While further action, across the healthcare system, must be taken to ensure unqualified access to affordable insulin, today’s announcement of a 50 percent lower list price generic is an important step in the right direction,” said Beyond Type 1 CEO Thom Scher.
 “Lilly is presenting a meaningful change for the growing number of people paying out-of-pocket for insulin at the pharmacy, building on their other efforts in recent months.
 We are hopeful that other manufacturers and entities within the supply chain will take material actions as well.”